Edmund Arrowsmith: Life

-Bryan Arrowsmith was born at Haydock, Lancashire, England, in 1585, the eldest child of Robert Arrowsmith, a yeoman farmer, who had served in Sir William Stanley's regiment which fought for Spain in the Low Countries.
+Edmund Arrowsmith was born at Haydock, Lancashire, England, in 1585, the eldest child of Robert Arrowsmith, a yeoman farmer, who had served in Sir William Stanley's regiment which fought for Spain in the Low Countries.
 His mother was Margery Gerard, a member of the Lancashire Gerard family.
 Among his mother's relations was the priest John Gerard, who wrote The Diary of an Elizabethan Priest, as well as another martyr, Miles Gerard.
 He was baptised Brian, but always used his confirmation name of Edmund, after an uncle who trained English priests in France.
 The family was constantly harassed for its adherence to Roman Catholicism.
 One of his grandfathers died a confessor in prison.
 On one occasion, as a child, he was left shivering in his night-clothes by the pursuivants, who carried his parents off to Lancaster jail; he and his three siblings were cared for by neighbours.